What is Build School

 What is the cost to attend Build School?

 The cost of the program includes the following: 1.
 All meals, snacks and drinks 2.
 Bike and Helmet Rental(as needed) 3.
-Ground Transportation to and from airport.
-Ground Transportation will also be provided during duration of class.
+Ground Transportation to and from airport as well as during duration of class.
 4. Single accommodations in a local AirBNB (Each participant will enjoy a private bedroom and will utilize a common bathroom with other participants) 5.
 All facilitation and course materials.

 What will I LEarn in Build school?